Mobile App Growth Strategy That Actually Works

 A/B testing this critical point is essential for every app developer; we’ve seen massive revenue boost for our clients when using a rather basic set of tactics.

-The New App Growth Strategy Handbook
+The New Mobile App Growth Strategy Handbook

 Looking at the Full-Funnel Strategy leads me to an interesting question: are McClure’s famous metrics in the right order?